gzcharleszhang/stego/README.md

 but is able to hide any type of data and files.

 Stego achieves this by first prepending the size of the secret data to the data itself.
-It then overwrites each bit of the data into the least significant bit of the RGB values of each pixel in the image.
+It then writes each bit of the data to the least significant bit of each pixel's RGB values in the image.
 When Stego decodes an image, it collects each least significant bit of the image, then recompose the bits back into data.
 The first 8 LSB will tell